 While you can buy marigold plants at your local garden nursery, you can also grow your own marigold seeds into plants much more cheaply.

-In order for your marigolds to be ready for planting outdoors in the spring, you will need to start growing marigolds from seed indoors about 50-60 days before the last frost date.
+In order for your marigolds to be ready for planting outdoors in the spring, you will need to start growing marigolds from seed indoors about 50 to 60 days before the last frost date.

 The next step for growing marigolds from seed is to check the planted marigold seeds daily for germination.
-Typically, marigolds will take 3-4 days to germinate, but may take a few days longer if the location is cooler.
-Once the marigold seedlings appear, remove the plastic wrap and move the tray to a location where the seedlings will get at least 5 hours or more of light a day.
+Typically, marigolds will take three to four days to germinate, but may take a few days longer if the location is cooler.
+Once the marigold seedlings appear, remove the plastic wrap and move the tray to a location where the seedlings will get at least five hours or more of light each day.
 The light can be from an artificial source.

 As the seedlings grow, keep the potting mix damp by watering from below.
 This will help to prevent damping off.

-Once the seedlings have 2 sets of true leaves, they can be transplanted to their own pots where they can grow indoors under light until after the last frost has passed.
+Once the seedlings have two sets of true leaves, they can be transplanted to their own pots where they can grow indoors under light until after the last frost has passed.

 How to Grow Marigolds